C2SM/c2sm.github.io/docs/models/icon/icon-clm.md

 #### How to use

-So far, EvaSuite is not tested on Alps.
-This will be done once the evaluation run has been started.
-More information will follow shortly.
+EvaSuite v1.0 will be released in September 2025.
+Afterwards, it will be set up on Säntis.

 !!!
 TODO
     - Install